Aspen Public Service Leadership Program

-They must assume the role of decision-makers, whether they are already in office or are preparing for a public office, to be promoters of nonpartisan dialogue to the benefit of the citizens and of good governance and they must be able to engage in the reform of the areas that are essential for the development of Romania, disregarding their political and ideological affiliation.
+The program seeks to consolidate good governance and the rule of law through the identification and uniting of the most promising leaders.
+The participants may be members of the legislative system, professionals from the local or central public administration (government, city halls and municipalities, local and county councils), universities or promising members of political parties.
+They must assume the role of decision-makers, whether they are already in office or are preparing for a public office, to be promoters of nonpartisan dialogue to the benefit of the citizen and of good governance and they must be able to engage in the reform of the areas that are essential for the development of Romania, disregarding their political and ideological affiliation.

 The first module of the program follows the lines of the classic Aspen Executive Seminar, a Socratic debate based on a series of readings, from the greatest thinkers of past and present—authors from Plato and Aristotle to Martin Luther King and Vaclav Havel— and guided by skilled moderators.

 FSG is a consultancy firm created by Michael E. Porter, Harvard Business School Professor and Mark Kramer and specialised in the field of social innovation strategies.

-Through the program, through studying and conversation, the participants will explore the values and principles which represent the foundation of democracy, the relation between the individual and community, but most of all, the responsibilities of public leadership.
+Through the program, through studying and conversation, the participants explore the values and principles which represent the foundation of democracy, the relation between the individual and community, but most of all, the responsibilities of public leadership.
 The program also seeks to promote a political system based on nonpartisan, meditative and constructive dialogue.